senecajs/seneca-in-practice/problems/plugin/problem.md

 ```

-The goal of the exercise is to write a plugin called `operations` that sums two numbers, as we
+The goal of the exercise is to write a plugin called `operations` that sums two
-did for the first step.
-For the purpose of this exercise, do not require seneca
+numbers, as we did for the first step.
+For the purpose of this exercise, ***do not
-directly, just create a module that exports a function that defines the patterns,
+require Seneca directly*** just create a module that exports a function that defines
-using `this.add` instead of `seneca.add` as we did in previous step.
+the patterns, using `this.add` instead of `seneca.add` as we did in previous step.

 When you have completed your program, you can run it with: